Community Engagement Indicator

 Sign Up

-Faculty must sign up for the Community Engagement Indicator every semester they are offering a course section identified as a Community Engagement course.
+Faculty must sign up for the Community Engagement Indicator every semester they offer a course section identified as a Community Engagement course.

-The Provost office supports faculty teaching a Community Engagement course and they are eligible to apply for small grants up to $750 through the Office of Engaged Learning.
+The Provost’s office supports faculty who teach Community Engagement courses, and they are eligible to apply for small grants of up to $750 through the Office of Engaged Learning.

 If you have any questions or concerns, please contact Gary Ashley in the Office of Engaged Learning at gaashley@umich.edu.